 When I’m frustrated that clothes no longer fit (hello shirt from my freshman year of HIGH SCHOOL)

-This shirt’s a little tight and it’s not the most comfortable thing to wear, but you’re at a really great healthy weight these days, so let’s think of someone to give it away to!
-I’m so proud of how far you’ve come with achieving a more balanced health and fitness perspective!
+This shirt’s a little tight and it’s not the most comfortable thing to wear, but I’m at a great healthy weight these days, so maybe I should give it away!
+I’m proud of how far I’ve come with achieving a more balanced health and fitness perspective…

-When I see seeing a “bad” picture of myself
+When I see a “bad” picture of myself

-I also wanted share some insight from a couple of my girlfriends who do a great job at being their own cheerleaders to share a little bit about their mindset:
+I also asked a couple of my girlfriends who do a great job at being their own cheerleaders to share a little bit about their mindset:

 Don’t Minimize Your Accomplishments